IlyasMohamud/AI-Open-Dialogue/README.md

+# Updates

+Trying to personalize the page.
+I have started to understand the components and how they are used.
+Trying to slowly change the contents so that i have a personal page.

-# A statically generated blog example using Next.js, Markdown, and TypeScript
+## A statically generated blog example using Next.js, Markdown, and TypeScript

 This is the existing [blog-starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) plus TypeScript.